chiraggupta/ChiragGupta.com/_posts/2022-01-01-reflect-on-your-career.md

 ### 2. Impact
 _What did you accomplish over the last six months?_

 There are many ways you can have impact but ideally it must be connected to your work's mission and goals.
-You could have direct impact like saving money for the company, launching a succesful product or helping them grow to a new market.
+You could have direct impact like saving money for the company, launching a successful product or helping them grow to a new market.
 You could also have indirect impact such as making critical systems faster and more efficient, building the localisation system that enables multiple language support, or coaching people in your team to help them deliver faster.

 Many of you would already be familiar with writing this down for your performance reviews, but if you don't do those think about how you spent the majority of your time and how that contributed to your team or company's goals.
 If you are struggling to connect your work with the impact it had or will have, I would highly recommend talking to your line manager about this.
 Understanding your work’s impact is essential to having a purposeful career.